 School Counselor Salary and Career Outlook

 Careers in school counseling are some of the most unique and rewarding in public education.
-School counselors work with all of the stakeholders in the educational ecosystem to help create a culture of success, safety and learning for students, their families and the educational professionals that serve them.
+School counselors work with all stakeholders in the educational ecosystem to help create a culture of success, safety, and learning for students, their families, and the educators who serve them.

 Some of the primary responsibilities of a school counselor include: